-- Trajectory Uncertainty: Objects move continuously while their locations can only be updated at discrete times, leaving the location of a moving object between two updates uncertain.
+- -Trajectory Uncertainty: Objects move continuously while their locations can only be updated at discrete times, leaving the location of a moving object between two updates uncertain.
 To enhance the utility of trajectories, a series of research tried to model and reduce the uncertainty of trajectories.
 On the contrary, a branch of research aims to protect a user's privacy when the user discloses her trajectories.
-We review uncertainty of trajectory in Section 5. - Trajectory Pattern Mining: The huge volume of spatial trajectories enables opportunities for analyzing the mobility patterns of moving objects, which can be represented by an individual trajectory containing a certain pattern or a group of trajectories sharing similar patterns.
-In Section 6, we survey the literature that is concerned with four categories of patterns: moving together patterns, trajectory clustering, periodic patterns, and frequent sequential patterns. - Trajectory Classification: Using supervised learning approaches, we can classify trajectories or segments of a trajectory into some categories, which can be activities (like hiking and dining) or different transportation modes, such as walking and driving.
-We show examples of trajectory classification in Section 7. - Trajectory Outlier Detection: Different from trajectory patterns that frequently occur in trajectory data, trajectory outliers (a.k.a. anomalies) can be items (a trajectory or a segment of trajectory) that is significantly different from other items in terms of some similarity metric.
-It can also be events or observations (represented by a collection of trajectories) that do not conform to an expected pattern (e.g. a traffic congestion caused by a car accident).
+We review uncertainty of trajectory in Section 5. - -Trajectory Pattern Mining: The huge volume of spatial trajectories enables opportunities for analyzing the mobility patterns of moving objects, which can be represented by an individual trajectory containing a certain pattern or a group of trajectories sharing similar patterns.
+In Section 6, we survey the literature that is concerned with four categories of patterns: moving together patterns, trajectory clustering, periodic patter-ns, and frequent sequential patterns. - -Trajectory Classification: Using supervised learning approaches, we can classify trajectories or segments of a trajectory into some categories, which can be activities (like hiking and dining) or different transportation modes, such as walking and driving.
+We show examples of trajectory classification in Section 7. - -Trajectory Outlier Detection: Different from trajectory patterns that frequently occur in trajectory data, trajectory outliers (a.k.a. anomalies) can be items (a trajectory or a segment of trajectory) that are significantly different from other items in terms of some similarity metric.
+It can also be events or observations (represented by a collection of trajectories) that do not conform to an expected pattern (e.g., traffic congestion caused by a car accident).
 Section 8 introduces outlier/anomaly detection from trajectory data.

-Finally, besides studying trajectories in its original form, we can transform trajectories into other formats, such as graph, matrix and tensor (see the right part of Figure 1).
-The new representations of trajectories expand and diversify the approaches for trajectory data mining, leveraging existing mining techniques, e.g. graph mining, collaborative filtering (CF), matrix factorization (MF), and tensor decomposition (TD).
+Finally, besides studying trajectories in its original form, we can transform trajectories into other formats, such as graph, matrix, and tensor (see the right part of Figure 1).
+The new representations of trajectories expand and diversify the approaches for trajectory data mining, leveraging existing mining techniques (e.g., graph mining, Collaborative Filtering (CF), Matrix Factorization (MF), and Tensor Decomposition (TD).
 In Section 9, we present representative examples of the transformation.

-The contribution of this paper lies in four folds.
-First, the paper presents a framework for trajectory data mining, defining the scope and roadmap for this field.
+The contribution of this article is fourfold.
+First, the article presents a framework for trajectory data mining, defining the scope and road map for this field.
 The framework provides a panorama with which people can quickly understand and step into this field.
-Second, individual research works are well positioned, categorized and connected in each layer of this framework.
+Second, individual research works are well positioned, categorized, and connected in each layer of this framework.
 Professionals can easily locate the methods they need to solve a problem, or find the unsolved problems.
-Third, this paper proposes a vision to transfer trajectories into other formats, to which a diversity of existing mining techniques can be applied.
+Third, this article proposes a vision to transfer trajectories into other formats, to which a diversity of existing mining techniques can be applied.
 This expands the original scope of trajectory data mining, advancing the methodologies and applications of this field.
 Fourth, we collect a list of sources from which people can obtain various public trajectory datasets for research.
 We also introduce the conferences and journals that are concerned with the research on trajectory data.

-2. TRAJRCTORY DATA
+2. TRAJECTORY DATA

 In this section, we classify the derivation of trajectories into four major categories, briefly introducing a few application scenarios in each category.
-Trajectory data representing human mobility can help build a better social network [6][140][141] and travel recommendation [152][154][156].
+Trajectory data representing human mobility can help build a better social network [Bao et al. 2015; Zheng